 …#RCS should have never had to have been said… If I was at a marketing, branding, or PR conference, it would have been a dud.
 As that is what they have been practicing all along.

 RCS is a term coined to address a plague in the SEO industry, a plague that was detrimental to client success because “marketing ideas” were coming about purely for links, and not for the overall benefit of a company.
 Do real company sh*t, and with some strategic promotion, links will follow.

 Moving forward in this post, RCS will mean “genuine marketing strategy”, meant to benefit a user, a niche group of people, or a community – not a search engine.

 Non-profits inherently exemplify RCS, because they have no other choice.
 They are fueled by the dedication of people passionate about their cause and don’t have the budget to waste on low value tactics for quick SEO wins.

 The Anaheim Ballet, a non-profit organization, does an amazing job with their content marketing.
 Their videos have been massively successful on YouTube, and the majority of them have millions of views.
-For example, this video, only about 2 minutes, has gotten over 11 million views on YouTube and 376 backlinks from 116 domains.
+For example, this video, only about 2 minutes long, has gotten over 11 million views on YouTube and 376 backlinks from 116 domains.